coraxgs/coraxgs.github.io/README.md

 ---

 ## Key principles & values
+- **Balanced approach:** we develop both open-source projects for community benefit and proprietary solutions for advanced commercial applications.
-- **Open-source first:** code is public, auditable and reusable.
-We prefer permissive licenses where appropriate to maximize adoption.
+- **Open-source contribution:** when possible, we share code publicly for community benefit, using permissive licenses to maximize adoption.
 - **Practical decentralization:** apply blockchain where it adds trust, ownership or incentives — not as an end in itself.
-- **Resource efficiency:** prioritize low-power and cost-effective deployments.
+- **Resource efficiency:** prioritize low-power and cost-effective deployments across all our solutions.
 - **Interoperability:** design software to play well with existing ecosystems (APIs, MQTT, Grafana, Prometheus, container runtimes).
-- **Privacy and safety:** treat sensitive data carefully and avoid centralizing secrets on public pages.
+- **Privacy and safety:** treat sensitive data carefully and maintain appropriate security levels for both open and proprietary systems.

 ---

 ## Featured projects (examples)

-> Replace these placeholders with the actual repo names and one-line descriptions from your `https://github.com/coraxgs` account.
+### Proprietary Solutions

-- **GAP (Green Automated Process)** — a modular automation stack for irrigation, nutrient control and energy optimisation.
+- **GAP (Green Automated Process)** — our flagship modular automation stack for irrigation, nutrient control and energy optimisation (commercial license).
+- **GAPbot** — advanced AI-powered automation companion for GAP systems with machine learning capabilities (commercial license).

+### Open Source Projects
+> These are examples of our open-source contributions available on GitHub:

 - **CryptoP_AI_TA_Strategy** — hybrid trading strategy combining technical analysis with AI predictions for algorithmic trading (Freqtrade).
 - **CoraxHexa** — hexapod robotics platform with on-device vision for plant-health monitoring.
 - **PlantWatcher** — lightweight PlantCV-based image classification + MudPi integration for garden notifications.